-On 31 January 2022, we launched the initial offer to raise up to £20 million with an over-allotment facility of up to £80 million, and I am pleased to report that as of 30 June 2022, we have successfully raised £32 million.
-The offer will close for new applications on 31 October 2022.
+On 19 January 2023, the Company launched an initial offer to raise up to $\pounds$ 30 million, with an over-allotment facility of up to $\pounds$ 10 million, and as of 30 June 2023, the Company has successfully raised £15.2 million.
+The offer will close for new applications on 31 October 2023.

 As investors will be aware, the intention is to invest in businesses which meet one of three key themes, which we believe demonstrate excellent investment prospects as well as having the potential to transform the world we live in for the better.
 These three themes are summarised on page 4.